gtzilla/bitly_chrome_extension/README.md

-bit.ly Chrome Extension
+bitly Chrome Extension
 ==========

-This is the official [bit.ly](http://bit.ly/) chrome extension.
+This is the official [bitly](http://bit.ly/) chrome extension.
 Shorten and Share, right from your browser, instantly

 Installing
 -----